 FEES AND PROCESSES

-As of the 4th August 2014 the State Government has amended Schedule 7A of the Sustainable Planning Regulation 2009 which stipulates development assessment fees for State Referral Agencies.
-Previously some agencies, such as the Department of Transport and Main Roads and the Department of Natural Resources and Mines, did not require referral fees, however, fees are now outlined in Schedule 7A for these agencies and their referral triggers.
+The Planning Regulation 2017 stipulates development assessment fees for State Referral Agencies.
+Previously some agencies, such as the Department of Transport and Main Roads and the Department of Natural Resources and Mines, did not require referral fees, however, fees are now outlined in the regulation for these agencies and their referral triggers.
 Payment of the fee is required when the applicant conducts the referral.

 As part of the referral process, the development is assessed against the relevant State Development Assessment Provisions.
 Similar to assessment against a planning scheme code, these assessment provisions provide the relevant criteria for both the applicant and referral agencies to assess the development against.
 A written assessment against the relevant modules will ensure the development is designed in accordance with the provisions.
 This will help avoid Not Properly Made notices and Information Requests from the referral agency.

 As you can see, Referral Agencies can greatly impact the result and progress of your proposed development.
-So, avoid time delays, unexpected costs, and project re-design, and contact one or our town planners or building certifiers at Development Certification to discuss your development proposal, before you even consider making your application.
+So, avoid time delays, unexpected costs, and project re-design, and contact one of our town planners or building certifiers at Devcert to discuss your development proposal, before you even consider making your application.